rozum-robotics/pulse-api/README.md

 * `recover` - the function recovers the arm after an emergency, setting its motion status to IDLE.
 Recovery is possible only after an emergency that is not fatal (corresponds to the ERROR status).
+* `status_failure` - the method  returns complete list of recent failures.
+Each list entry could contain failure message, type, level and datetime.
+This information could be used for error handling or incident investigation.

 For example, we can trigger an API exception by sending `pose` into `set_position` method.